lyteword/chspurgeon-tod/volume-7/psalm-139.md

 You will observe that the Psalmist begins with his principles: his desire is to have these tried by a competent judge, and to have every thing that is evil removed from them.
 This is an evidence of his wisdom.
 The heart and its thoughts must be made right, before the actions of the life can be set right.
 Those who are most eminent for piety are most conversant with God; and, for this reason, they become most conversant with themselves.
 David says, elsewhere, "Who can understand his errors?
 Cleanse THOU me from *secret* faults."
 And Job says, "If I wash myself with snow water, and make me never so clean, yet shalt THOU plunge me in the ditch, and mine own clothes shall abhor me."
 When these holy men perused themselves in God's light, they saw their sins of omission and commission, and prayed earnestly to be delivered from all.— *William Howels,* 1832.

 **Verses 23-24.** The text is a prayer, and it indicates, as we think, three great facts in regard to the suppliant: the first, that David thoroughly wished to become acquainted with himself; the second, that he felt conscious that God could see through all disguises; and the third, that he desired to discover, in order that by Divine help he might correct, whatsoever was wrong in his conduct.
 Now, the first inference which we draw from the text, when considered as indicating the feelings of the petitioner is, that he was thoroughly honest, that it was really his wish to become acquainted with his own heart.
 And is there, you may say, anything rare or remarkable in this?
 Indeed we think there is.
 It would need, we believe, a very high degree of piety to be able to put up with sincerity the prayers of our text.
-For, will you tell me that it does not often happen, that even whilst men are carrying on a process of self examination, there is a secret wish to remain ignorant of certain points, a desire not to be proved wrong when interest and inclination combine in demanding an opposite verdict?...In searching into yourselves, you know where the tender points are, and those points you will be apt to avoid, so as not to put yourselves to pain, nor make it evident how much you need the caustic and the knife.
-Indeed, we may be sure that we state nothing but what experience will prove, when we declare it a high attainment in religion to be ready to know how bad we are...And this had evidently been reached by the Psalmist, for he pleads very earnestly with God that he would leave no recess of his spirit unexplored, that he would bring the heart and all its thoughts, the life and all its ways, under a most searching examination, so that no form and no degree of evil might fail to be detected.— *Henry Melvill.*
+For, will you tell me that it does not often happen, that even whilst men are carrying on a process of self examination, there is a secret wish to remain ignorant of certain points, a desire not to be proved wrong when interest and inclination combine in demanding an opposite verdict?...
+In searching into yourselves, you know where the tender points are, and those points you will be apt to avoid, so as not to put yourselves to pain, nor make it evident how much you need the caustic and the knife.
+Indeed, we may be sure that we state nothing but what experience will prove, when we declare it a high attainment in religion to be ready to know how bad we are...
+And this had evidently been reached by the Psalmist, for he pleads very earnestly with God that he would leave no recess of his spirit unexplored, that he would bring the heart and all its thoughts, the life and all its ways, under a most searching examination, so that no form and no degree of evil might fail to be detected.— *Henry Melvill.*

 **Verses 23-24.** Self examination is not the simple thing which, at first sight, it might appear.
 No Christian who has ever really practised it has found it easy.
 Is there any exercise of the soul which any one of us has found so unsatisfactory, so almost impossible, as self examination?
 The fact is this, that the heart is so exceedingly complicated and intricate, and it is so very near the eye which has to investigate it, and both it and the eye are so restless and so shifting, that its deep anatomy baffles our research.
 Just a few things, here and there, broad and open, and floating upon the surface, a man discovers; but there are chambers receding within chambers, in that deepest of all deep things, a sinner's heart, which no mere human investigation ever will reach,...it is the prerogative of God alone to *"search"* the human heart.
 To the child of God—the most intimate with himself in all the earth—I do not hesitate to say—"There are sins latent at this moment in you, of which you have no idea; but it only requires a larger measure of spiritual illumination to impress and unfold them.
 You have no idea of the wickedness that is now in you."
 But while I say this, let every Christian count well the cost before he ventures on the bold act of asking God to "search" him.
 For be sure of this, if you do really and earnestly ask God to *"search"* you, he will do it.
 And he will search you most searchingly; and if you ask him to *"try"* you, he will try you,—and the trial will be no light matter!